mjishnu/pypdl/README.md

 ```

-This example we create a custom **stop event** and pass it to the **Downloader** object.
-We then start the download process and print the progress to console.
+This example we start the download process and print the progress to console.
 We then stop the download process and do something else.
 After that we resume the download process and print the rest of the progress to console.
 This can be used to create a pause/resume functionality.

 ## API Reference